hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

   and the container.
 * To maximize portability, containers are often built for generic CPU architectures, which may reduce performance compared to optimized HPC builds.
-* Containers built for one CPU architecture (e.g. x86-64) cannot run on another architecture (e.g. AArch64).
+* Containers built for one CPU architecture (e.g. x86-64, Intel/AMD CPUs) cannot run on another architecture (e.g. AArch64, Arm CPUs).
+* :ref:`Security risks <apptainer_pulling_images>` arise when you don’t know
+  who created a container image or exactly what software is inside it.

 .. _apptainer_vsc_clusters: